return42/sphkerneldoc/linux_src_doc/fs/btrfs/extent-tree_c.rst

     release a metadata reservation for an inode

     :param struct btrfs_inode \*inode:
-        the inode to release the reservation for
+        the inode to release the reservation for.

     :param u64 num_bytes:
-        the number of bytes we're releasing
+        the number of bytes we are releasing.

 .. _`btrfs_delalloc_release_metadata.description`: